amiaopensource/vrecord/Resources/hardware.md

   - [Intensity Pro 4K](https://www.blackmagicdesign.com/products/intensitypro4k)
   - [Intensity](https://www.blackmagicdesign.com/products/intensity)

-- the necessary [cables](https://github.com/amiaopensource/cable-bible) for connectind the video desk to the card and to the computer
+- the necessary [cables](https://github.com/amiaopensource/cable-bible) for connecting the video desk to the card and to the computer